pantrypoints/sp/content/en/research/aristotle/meteorology/book-1/part-08.md

 What is the origin, cause, and nature of the milky way?

-(1) Of the so-called Pythagoreans some say that this is the path of one of the stars that fell from heaven at the time of Phaethon's downfall.
+1. The Pythagoreans say that this is the path of one of the stars that fell from heaven at the time of Phaethon's downfall.

 Others say that the sun used once to move in this circle and that this region was scorched or met with some other affection of this kind, because of the sun and its motion.

 But it is absurd not to see that if this were the reason the circle of the Zodiac ought to be affected in the same way, and indeed more so than that of the milky way, since not the sun only but all the planets move in it.
 We can see the whole of this circle (half of it being visible at any time of the night), but it shows no signs of any such affection except where a part of it touches the circle of the milky way.

-(2) Anaxagoras, Democritus, and their schools say that the milky way is the light of certain stars.
+2. Anaxagoras, Democritus, and their schools say that the milky way is the light of certain stars.
 For, they say, when the sun passes below the earth some of the stars are hidden from it.
 Now the light of those on which the sun shines is invisible, being obscured by the of the sun.
 But the milky way is the peculiar light of those stars